piyushk20/N8N-workflow-analyser/README.md

 -   **Styling**: Tailwind CSS for a modern, responsive, and dark-themed UI.
 -   **File Handling**: `react-dropzone` for seamless drag-and-drop file uploads.
 -   **JSON Manipulation**: `lodash` for safely and deeply applying fixes to the workflow object.

+## Project Milestones

+-   **Milestone 1: Project Setup & Core UI.** Establish the project foundation with React, TypeScript, and Tailwind CSS.
+Build the main application shell, including the three stages (Input, Analyzing, Results) and the API key selection prompt.
+-   **Milestone 2: Gemini API Integration.** Develop the service to communicate with the Gemini API.
+This includes crafting the detailed system prompt, defining the response schema for structured output, and handling API calls and errors.
+-   **Milestone 3: Interactive Results & Fix Application.** Build the UI to display the analysis results, including the summary, issues list, and node breakdowns.
+Implement the logic for users to approve fixes and generate the corrected JSON.
+-   **Milestone 4: Polishing & Documentation.** Refine the user interface, ensure responsiveness, improve accessibility, and write comprehensive project documentation.

 ## Project Structure